Updated 1/13/2026

 Seed Potatoes

 Favorable conditions and good management practices decrease the likelihood of problems.
 If you’ve had diseases in your potato crops, don’t save potatoes year to year, but purchase certified potatoes instead.
 Don’t grow potatoes where they’ve been planted any time in the past 4 years.
+In the next section, I’ll describe why crop rotation is important.

 Botanically speaking, potatoes are classified as Solanum tuberosum.
 They belong to the Solanaceae family and call tomatoes, peppers, and eggplants their cousins.
 Tobacco, petunias, and deadly nightshade, a poisonous weed, also belong to the nightshade family.

 Potatoes are native to the cool mountainous regions of South America.
+Those native plants are the ancestors of approximately 4,000 varieties of potatoes that have been bred so far.
 In the 1530’s, European explorers gathered them and introduced potatoes to their homeland.
 Irish immigrants brought them to North America in the early 1700’s.
-Approximately 4,000 varieties of potatoes have been bred.
-True seeds, as opposed to seed potatoes, are poisonous when eaten and are used only for breeding purposes.

 Crop Rotation